 Children are supported to make decisions, to take turns, share and to work together collaboratively.

 As part of our focus on managing feelings and behaviour, we support the children in understanding their own and other’s behaviour and how our behaviour affects others.
 We talk with the children about what is ‘right’ and what is ‘wrong’.
-We have open discussions with the children to determine ‘rules’ and why we need to have these rules of behaviour, for example:
+We have open discussions with the children to determine ‘rules’ and why we need to have these rules of behaviour.

 Individual liberty: freedom for all